 4 cups coconut water (raw is best, but pasteurized coconut water will work as well)

 Or 1/4 cup organic cane or coconut sugar dissolved in 3-4 cups filtered water

 1/4 cup activated water kefir grains*

-*TO ACTIVATE GRAINS: Dissolve 1/4 cup coconut crystals in 3–4 cups hot water.
+*TO ACTIVATE GRAINS: Dissolve 1/4 cup sugar crystals in 3–4 cups hot water.
 Let water cool before adding the grains.
 Allow to sit at room temperature for 3–4 days until the grains become translucent and plump and look lively.
 Strain out sugar water using a non-metal strainer.
 The grains are now ready to be used immediately.
 Between fermentations, feed the grains with the strained sugar water mixture; this keeps them alive and thriving.
 The grains will multiply over time, so there will always be a fresh batch to brew.

 TO MAKE THE KEFIR: Pour coconut water or sugar water into a glass jar.
 Add activated grains and stir with a non-metal spatula.
 Cover jar to prevent contamination and allow mixture to brew at room temperature for 24–48 hours.
 Once kefir is fermented, pour through a plastic sieve to strainer.
 Store kefir in a glass jar at room temperature or in the refrigerator to keep chilled.
 It is now ready to be flavored and served, or flavored and taken through secondary fermentation.